dimtpap/coppwr/README.md

 - Rust and Cargo from your distribution packages or see https://www.rust-lang.org/tools/install
 - bindgen [requirements](https://rust-lang.github.io/rust-bindgen/requirements.html)
 - PipeWire library headers/PipeWire development packages

+Available [Cargo features](https://doc.rust-lang.org/cargo/reference/features.html) (Enable by passing `--feature feature-name` to Cargo)
+- `pw_v0_3_77` - Used for the Link permission on PipeWire globals.
+Enable this if you're building with libpipewire 0.3.77 or later.
+- `xdg_desktop_portals` - Allows connecting to PipeWire remotes opened by the Camera and Screencast XDG Desktop Portals.
 ### Build
 In the repository's root directory
 ```sh